dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-Let's do something with this migration; how about create a table about tracking
+Let's make some changes; how about create a table about tracking weather?
-weather?

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateTestTable do